yetulaxman/ContainersHPC2024/_hands-on/fastqc_nextflow.md

 You will use a [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) analysis tool that involves working with samples from sequencing experiments.
 Here, you will learn how to:
 - use containers in a Nextflow pipeline
 - run Nextflow pipeline as a batch job
-- few basic hacks on the pipeline
+- learn a ew basic hacks in  pipeline

 ### Understand the container setup for FASTQC software
 Nextflow pipelines usually contain many analysis steps and often need multiple containers to run a pipeline.
 However, for this tutorial we start with one analysis (FastQc analysis) to explain the concept of containerised workflow.
 The material for this tutorial can be downloaded from Allas object storage as below: